 “Average Sound Absorption Coefficient” (Alpha Bar) means the weighted average sound absorption coefficient for a room calculated by weighting the sound absorption coefficients of the individual surfaces in the room according to their respective areas and taking the arithmetic average as follows (especially in the 500 Hz and 1,000 Hz frequencies): And m2 (or ft2); where areas of the individual sound absorptive surfaces, m2 (or ft2) respective individual absorption coefficients (dimensionless).
 A sound absorption coefficient is of a surface, in a specified frequency band, the fraction of the randomly incident sound power which is absorbed (or otherwise not reflected) by a material metric: sabin/m2.

-“Backflow” means a hydraulic condition caused by a difference in water pressure that causes an undesirable reversal of the flow as the result of a higher pressure in the system than in its supply.
+“Backflow” means the undesirable reversal of flow of water or other substances through a cross-connection and into the piping of the source water system.
+There are two types of backflow: backpressure and backsiphonage.

 “Background Noise” means noise from all sources unrelated to a particular sound that is the object of interest.
 Background noise may include airborne, structure borne and instrument noise.

+“Backpressure” means a type of backflow where the hydraulic condition, caused by a difference in water pressure, causes an undesirable reversal of the flow as a result of a higher water pressure in the system than in its supply.

+“Backsiphonage” means a type of backflow where the reversal of flow of water is due to a drop in pressure of the supply in the source water system.

 “Barrier” means an obstacle intended to deter direct access from one point to another.